hrshe/pulsar-analysis-package/README.md

 </p>

 The recorded data also suffer from missing packets.
-These missing packets can be considered as bad data and are flagged (given a value -9999 in dynamic spectrum) so that they can be avoided while calculating time sequence.
+These missing packets can be considered as bad data and are flagged (given a value np.nan in the dynamic spectrum) so that they can be avoided while calculating time sequence.
 The missing packets were detected by keeping a count of number of packets read and comparing that to the packet number present in the header of current packet being read.